Alupotha/phishing/README.md

 How this web page work?

 Once you visit this website you enter your user names passwords.
 All that cridentials can collect using txt file.
-This webpage create
-using html and php.Using php collect user cridentials and redirect them to that txt file.
+This webpage create html and php.Using php collect user cridentials and redirect them to that txt file.

-How to work with this files?
+How work this files?